Angel is available for adoption

 Angel is going to require a very specific forever home and when she finds it, she will reward her family with so much love and loyalty.
 As her foster mom, I can tell her future family that without doubt, she will be worth a little extra effort.
 Here’s why..

-She has the most loving personality.
-Wants to be with her people and involved in what they’re doing around the house and yard.
+She wants to be with her people and involved in what they’re doing around the house and yard.
 She enjoys laying on the couch beside you during tv time, or at your feet if you’re working at a table/desk.
 She’s happy and content when she is comfortable and secure in a home.

-I truly cannot say enough good things about Angel.
+Angel does not do well meeting new people.
+She is quite anxious and vocal.
 It’s heart breaking to see the change in her loving demeanor when a new person approaches her.
 If it’s more than one person, she runs and hides/cowers.
-If it’s one, she reactive.
+It’s quite clear that she was not socialized well in her puppyhood years.

 She does come around to her caretakers, she loves and trusts me and it didn’t take her long at all.
 She had to be moved another home for a few weeks while I went on holidays, she settled after a few days and was fine once she had a chance to observe in her new surroundings.